thiagoloschi/LegacyQuintoAndarLanding/README.md

 <br/>

 ### Description
 This is a redesign of the QuintoAndar's early 2017's landing page, the website was completely remodeled some months later.
-In this version, made as a challenge, I had to build a more mobile friendly approach than what they have at the moment, assuring responsiveness, also when resizing the window.
+In this version, made as a challenge, I had to build a more mobile friendly approach than what they had at the moment, assuring responsiveness, also when resizing the window.
 I also implemented a new trend menu and a phone number mask solution in pure JS, ready to handle the 9th digit.
 <br/>

 ### Technologies